anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 - Hardware configuration: Validation of the bare-metal hardware itself in terms of specs and configuration should be included in the scope of the compliance test suite eventually.
 This validation step ensures that the underlying hardware is correctly configured according to Anuket hardware specification (TODO: add reference to updated "Pharos specs").
 The purpose of this validation is to act as a pre-flight check before performing the extensive compliance test suite.
 Moreover, by validating key hardware configuration aspects, it ensures comparability of performance-related test results.

 The extend to which these different types of requirements are included in the compliance and Conformance test suite is subject to the availability of test cases.
-See Section [NFVI Test Cases Requirements](chapter02.md#28-nfvi-test-cases-requirements).
+See Section NFVI Test Cases Requirements below.

 ### Profile Catalog

-Section [Infrastructure Profiles Catalogue](../../../ref_model/chapters/chapter04.md#42-infrastructure-profiles-catalogue) of the reference model defines two software profiles, targeting two different use cases:
+Section [Infrastructure Profiles Catalogue](https://cntt.readthedocs.io/en/latest/ref_model/chapters/chapter04.html#profiles-and-workload-flavours) of the reference model defines two software profiles, targeting two different use cases:

 - Basic
 - Network intensive

-The test cases selected for validating compliance of the two profiles must cover the functional and non-functional requirements as listed in Section [Instance Capabilities Mapping](../../../ref_model/chapters/chapter04.md#425-instance-capabilities-mapping) and Section [Instance Performance Measurement Mapping](../../../ref_model/chapters/chapter04.md#426-instance-performance-measurement-mapping) of the reference model.
+The test cases selected for validating compliance of the two profiles must cover the functional and non-functional requirements as listed in Section [Instance Capabilities Mapping](https://cntt.readthedocs.io/en/latest/ref_model/chapters/chapter04.html#virtual-network-interface-specifications) and Section [Instance Performance Measurement Mapping](https://cntt.readthedocs.io/en/latest/ref_model/chapters/chapter04.html#storage-extensions) of the reference model.

 TODO: what actually needs to be done here is to reference the table from chapter 4.2.5 and mark for which of those requirements test cases are actually available in the set of test tools available to us.